 “Nah!
 It’s TMJ.
 Temporomandibular Joint Disorder.
 You’re grinding your teeth at night.
 Let me fit you for an (nearly $1000 dollar) mouth guard.”
 He reassured me: “I have it too.”

 I knew what TMJ was, and I knew I didn’t have TMJ.
 Still, I got the mouth guard and used it a couple of nights, but still no relief from the excruciating pain.

 By July, I went to an ears, nose, and throat specialist I found in ZocDoc.
 In his office, I gave him the same rundown of symptoms, pointing out my HIV status and higher risk for cancer.

 “Acid reflux,” he declared.

-I’ve had acid reflux and my problem was not acid reflux.
+I’ve had acid reflux, and my problem was not acid reflux.
 I left his office disheartened.

 In September, I was hardly able to sleep.
 When I could, I’d snore fierce enough for my husband to start kicking me to stop.
 And he was the one with the sleep apnea machine on this nightstand.
-Swallowing food got harder, the right side of my tongue felt like it was thickening, and my voice had started to change.
+Swallowing food got more challenging; the right side of my tongue felt like it was thickening, and my voice had started to change.

 I tried another ENT in Beverly Hills I found on ZocDoc.
 On my first appointment, he said what a blessing ZocDoc had been to his practice, but I noticed how frazzled he seemed running from patient to patient.